byteface/domonic/README.md

 # etc..
 ```

-You can use setInterval and clearInterval with params
+Use setInterval and clearInterval with params

 ```python